 ~ advanced theory ~

 V7b9 ~ creates four unique V7 chords.
 Thus V7 empowered, we now add back its 'b9' to the stack.
 And what we create from one perspective is a fully diminished 7th chord sitting atop our root note.
 Thinking in 'C' major, our V7 dominant chord is rooted on the pitch 'G.' We spell this chord as 'G B D F Ab.'
-Examine this evolution.
+Please examine this evolution.
 Example 3a.

 A fairly bristly character huh ?
 Not your average folk chord no :) Now for the magic and the basis of our chord substitution theory.
 It goes like this.
 Once we remove the root pitch 'G', we've the four note fully diminished 7th chord.
 These pitches are spelt; 'B D F Ab.'
 And in the key of 'C', that 'B' natural is our leading tone yes ?
 Example 3a.